AIO1/PrimeNGTableReusableComponent/README.md

 ## 3 How to implement in existing projects

+> [!CAUTION]
+> WORK IN PROGRESS.
+All the information in this section could be outdated.

 This section describes step by step what you need to implement the PrimeNG Table reusable component.
 - Database
   - You just need to execute the script to create the [FormatDateWithCulture function](Database%20scripts/04%20FormatDateWithCulture.txt).
 Remember to modify the initial part were it indicates the database and schema names in the script.